7 Tech-Centric Ways to Improve Fleet and Asset Management and Digitally Transform Logistics

-- Enhance safety: can be prevented with the help of connected technologies.
+- Enhance safety: 80% of accidents can be prevented with the help of connected technologies.

-- Improve in-city driving and parking: an ecosystem of smart packing stations and connected cars can lead to an and a 30% reduction in miles traveled to find a free lot.
+- Improve in-city driving and parking: an ecosystem of smart packing stations and connected cars can lead to an 8% reduction in traffic and a 30% reduction in miles traveled to find a free lot.

 For fleet managers, this titanic shift towards connected, and potentially autonomous, vehicles presents an additional host of benefits and opportunities: